A landslide in Sudan's Darfur wipes out a village, killing more than 1,000 people

 The Marrah Mountains are a rugged volcanic chain extending for 160 kilometers (100 miles) southwest of el-Fasher, an epicenter of fighting between the military and the RSF.
 The area has turned into a hub for displaced families fleeing fighting in and around el-Fasher.

+It has been marked by gross atrocities including ethnically motivated killing and rape, according to the United Nations and rights groups.
+The International Criminal Court said it was investigating alleged war crimes and crimes against humanity.

+The village of Tarasin is located in the central Marrah Mountains, a volcanic area with a height of more than 3,000 meters at its summit.
+A world heritage site, the mountain chain is known for its lower temperature and higher rainfall than surrounding areas, according to UNICEF.
+It’s located more than 900 kilometers (560 miles) west of the capital city of Khartoum.

 Sunday’s landslide was one of the deadliest natural disasters in Sudan’s recent history.
-Hundreds of people die every year in seasonal rains and flooding.
+Hundreds of people die every year in seasonal rains that run from July to October.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.